Simin Behbahani: Social activities

 In 1988, during the mass execution of Iranian political and ideological prisoners, Simin Behbahani composed a poem titled "O Mothers".

 During a protest gathering of the Iranian women's movement in Daneshjoo Park, Simin Behbahani was attacked by police officers.
 She filed a complaint with the Judiciary of the Islamic Republic of Iran against the officer who had assaulted her, but according to her lawyer, Nasrin Sotoudeh, "the case was closed in the end."

 On 1 September 2008, Behbahani, along with a group of women's rights activists, appeared at the Islamic Consultative Assembly (Parliament of Iran) to protest the proposed Family Protection Bill.
 Addressing a member of parliament, she said: "Sir, I did not vote for you, because I do not even recognize your parliament, but I came here to tell you not to betray the people who voted for you.
 Do not allow a bill to pass that is against the women of Iran."

 "You are not dead, nor will you die you will always live on, you have eternal life, you are the call of the Iranian people."— Simin Behbahani, in praise of Neda Agha-Soltan.

 On 8 March 2010, when Behbahani was about to travel to Paris for medical treatment and to deliver a speech on International Women's Day, she was stopped by security agents.
 Her passport was confiscated at the airport, and she was informed that she was “banned from leaving the country.”

 Behbahani’s English translator, Farzaneh Milani, expressed astonishment at her arrest and several hours of interrogation at the age of 82, when she was almost completely blind.

 Until her death, Simin Behbahani served as the honorary chair of the board of trustees of the Sedigheh Dowlatabadi Library.

 Personal life

 She had two marriages, the first was to Hassan Behbahani and it ended in divorce.
 She had three children from her first marriage, one daughter and two sons.
 Her second marriage was to Manuchehr Koushyar and it ended when he died in 1984.

 Death

 Behbahani was hospitalized on 6 August 2014.
-She remained in coma from 6 August until her death on 19 August 2014, and died in Tehran's Pars Hospital of pulmonary heart disease at the age of 87.
+She remained in a coma from 6 August until her death on 19 August 2014, and died in Tehran's Pars Hospital of pulmonary heart disease at the age of 87.
 Her funeral, attended by thousands, was held on 22 August in Vahdat Hall, and her body was buried at Behesht-e Zahra.